Convex valuations, from Whitney to Nash: Extension from compact submanifolds and the Nash theorem

 Restricting the bundle $\Val_j^\infty(\Gr_r(\R^n))$ over $\Gr_r(\R^n)$ to a bundle over $Z$, we can consider the space of smooth sections over $Z$, denoted by $V_j^\infty(Z, \R^n)$.
 Our next result is a version of Theorems~\ref{mthm:resProperty} and \ref{mthm:extensionFinArrang} for perfectly self-avoiding compact submanifolds $Z$, where the proof follows the ideas used in the proof of Theorem~\ref{mthm:extensionFinArrang}.
-Since if $Z$ is perfectly self-avoiding, there are only trivial intersections, we do not need further compatibility conditions and we can skip the step of aligning the differential forms (corresponding to Proposition~\ref{prop:compatible_primitives}).
+Since if $Z$ is perfectly self-avoiding, there are only trivial intersections, we do not need further compatibility conditions and we can skip the step of aligning the differential forms (corresponding to Proposition~\ref{prop:compatible_primitives}). \begin{proof}[Proof of Theorem \ref{mthm:nashThm2}] Let $\phi \in V_j^\infty(Z, \R^n)$.
+Fix a Euclidean structure on $\R^n$.
+We first apply the Alesker--Fourier transform $\mathbb{F}$, to obtain a section $\Phi_E=\mathbb F\phi_E\in\Val^{\infty}_{r-j}(E^\ast)$.